sibamunsanje/Javascript-Reflection/README.md

   # My Javascript Project

-  *[Thermostat] (https://github.com/sibamunsanje/Thermostat) used Jasmine TDD in Javascript, used constructors, added new properties to objects (still unfinished).
+  *[JStakewaychallenge] (https://github.com/sibamunsanje/JStakeaway-challenge) used Jasmine TDD in Javascript, used constructors, added new properties to objects.